THOMASELOVE/431-2018-project/README.md

 # 431-2018-project

-Materials for the Fall 2018 431 Course Project will arrive before class begins on 2018-09-11.
+Materials for the Fall 2018 431 Course Project will arrive as soon as possible.

 ## Your Project includes TWO studies.